-It has been traced back to thousands of years in many countries and cultures including India(i.e., Chavutti Thirumal, Marma Kalari), Japan(Shiatsu), Fiji, the Philippines and the US(Oriental Bar Therapy, Rossiter) to name a few.
-A few of the differences between these types of barefoot bodywork are the support and balance methods the therapists use: rope(s) or cable(s) suspended from the ceiling or walls, single or multiple bars mounted to the ceiling, bamboo rod/staff or even chairs.
+Barefoot massage has been traced back thousands of years in many countries and cultures, including India(i.e., Chavutti Thirumal, Marma Kalari), Japan(Shiatsu), Fiji, the Philippines, and the US(Oriental Bar Therapy, Rossiter), to name a few.
+A few differences between these types of barefoot bodywork are the therapists' support and balance methods: rope(s) or cable(s) suspended from the ceiling or walls, single or multiple bars mounted to the ceiling, bamboo rod/staff, or even chairs.

-Delivery of this technique was generally done with the client on the bare floor, or a padded mat, and some still are.
-But westernized Ashiatsu is performed with the client on a massage table.
-Another difference is the session may involve the use of therapeutic oils, creme or lotion, or no lubrication if the client remains clothed.
-Much of the history of Ashiatsu you can find on Google with little effort.
+This technique was generally delivered with the client on the bare floor or a padded mat; some still are.
+However, westernized Ashiatsu is performed with the client on a massage table.
+Another difference is that the session may involve therapeutic oils, creme, lotion, or no lubrication if the client remains clothed.
+You can find much of Ashiatsu's history on Google with little effort.

 This blog post focuses on explaining what our Ashiatsu looks like here at Bull City Soles in Durham, NC.
-All of our therapists at Bull City Soles have been trained personally and continually by me, as an instructor for the Durham Center for Barefoot Massage.
-I have been doing bodywork with my feet for 17 years, seven years longer than with my hands(10 years) for a total of 27 years as a bodyworker!
-Most massage therapists usually cannot sustain a successful career for length of time.
-At least not without hurting their body and then being forced to choose a type of massage that may involve some form of indirect massage or energy work.
+All of our licensed massage therapists at Bull City Soles have been trained personally by the owner, Julie Marciniak.
+I'm also an instructor for the Durham Center for Barefoot Massage.
+I have been doing bodywork with my feet for 19 years and a total of 28 years as a bodyworker!
+Most massage therapists usually cannot sustain a successful career for that length of time, at least not without hurting their body and being forced to choose a type of massage that may involve some form of indirect massage or energy work.
 If you are a massage therapist, read our NC Ashiatsu Barefoot Massage Training blog post What is Ashiatsu Massage?

-Providing massage with the feet is very useful, efficient, and it feels incredible!
+Providing massage with the feet is very useful and efficient, and it feels incredible!

-Most clients don't realize we are using our feet because we're just that good. ;) AND we take care of our feet even better than our hands by keeping the nails short and filed, and the skin smooth and callous-free.
+Most clients don't realize we are using our feet because we're just that good. ;) AND we take care of our feet better than our hands by keeping the nails short and filed and the skin smooth and callous-free.

-Before we begin your session, we sanitize our feet before stepping up onto the table.
-We use a yoga strap(or two) hanging from two parallel bars mounted to the ceiling to help with support and balance.
+Before we begin your session, we sanitize our feet before stepping onto the table.
+Two parallel ashiatsu bars are mounted to the ceiling to help with support and balance.
 Depending on your body type, we may use one or two feet.
-The larger the client, the more of our natural body weight we can use to deliver the strokes.
+The larger the client, the more body weight we can use to deliver the strokes.

-An Ashiatsu therapist can safely use their feet on just about anybody, age or size, as long as they are appropriately trained in contraindications and anatomy.
+An Ashiatsu barefoot massage therapist can safely use their feet on just about anybody, age or size, if they are appropriately trained in techniques, contraindications, and anatomy.

-I hope I've explained what Ashiatsu is and what your first experience with Ashiatsu will be like at Bull City Soles.
-Massage is more than a luxury; it can provide relief from chronic pain, injury, and be a vital part of maintaining health and wellness.
-Read our blog, 'Massage & Bodywork for Pain Relief' to learn more.
+Hopefully, you have an understanding of what Ashiatsu is about and what your first experience with Ashiatsu will be like at Bull City Soles.
+Massage is more than a luxury; it can relieve chronic pain and injury and be vital to maintaining health and wellness.
+Learn more in our blog, 'Massage & Bodywork for Pain Relief'.

-Ashiatsu barefoot massage is our primary modality of choice, and once you try it, we're sure it's going to be yours as well!
+Ashiatsu barefoot massage is our primary modality of choice, and once you try it, we're sure it will also be yours!

-So get off your feet, get on our table and under our highly trained feet for the best massage you'll ever have.
-But don't take our word for it, just read a few of our testimonies of what our clients have to say!
-Call 919-477-9887 to schedule your appointment or use our convenient 24-hour online scheduling!
+So get on our table and under our highly trained feet for the best massage in Durham, NC, you'll ever have.
+But don't take our word for it; just read a few of our massage reviews!
+Call 919-477-9887 to schedule your appointment, or use our convenient 24-hour online scheduling!